-When the centurion sent word to Jesus, he said that he did not come himself to make the request because he did not consider himself worthy to appear before Jesus and speak to him.
+When the centurion sent word to Jesus, he said that he did not come himself to make the request because of a failure to live to a standard that he thought that he should have.
+He did not consider himself worthy to appear before Jesus and speak to him.
 By this he meant that he did not deserve even to ask such a request of Jesus.
 The centurion felt timid and undeserving to do so.

 Lessons from the Roman

 This is the lesson of the Roman centurion and why it is foundational in our understanding of healing.
-Among the many things that we can learn about the healing of our bodies and our minds from God, perhaps the greatest is this.
+Among the many things that we can learn about the healing from God of our bodies and our minds, perhaps the greatest is this.
 “We are not worthy.
 We are not worthy.”

 In the end, as requested by the centurion, Jesus did not enter his home, but Jesus marveled at this Roman’s understanding of the level of authority that Jesus possessed.
 This is an authority that not only was above the centurion personally, but even also over sickness and death.